IndigoProtocol/iris/README.md

 ## Notes
 - Liquidity pools often change addresses on-chain, however Iris will automatically update the liquidity pool to the updated address.
 This also applies to order addresses.
 - Some assets have registered metadata for their logos, ticker, etc. You can supply a `GITHUB_ACCESS_TOKEN` in the `.env` file so this metadata can be fetched from the [Cardano Token Registry](https://github.com/cardano-foundation/cardano-token-registry).
+- You may see some errors thrown in the error logs related to database inserting - This is done to prevent race-cases duplicating data in the database & should not cause any issues.
+- Orderbook DEXs still need some validating & testing.

 ## Components
 #### Indexers (/src/indexers/)